 - ...
-Batman, who finally plays this trope straight on Thorne's gang, and he sends Sid to Jail.
+Batman, who finally plays this trope straight on Thorne's gang, and he sends Sid to jail.

 - The Only One Allowed to Defeat You: The Joker tries to murder Sid for denying him a suitably epic showdown with Batman.

-- Word of God claims this was partially unintentional: they had come up with "Harleen Quinzel" as a Sue Donym and only later on did they decide to make it her real name.
+- Paper-Thin Disguise: Harley "rescues" Sid from the cops in plain clothes and using her real name.
+Bullock thinks there's something familiar about her, but can't place it.
+(Word of God claims this was partially unintentional: they had come up with "Harleen Quinzel" as a Sue Donym and only later on did they decide to make it her real name.)

 - The Runt at the End:

-- Subverted by "Sid the Squid".
+- Subverted by "Sid the Squid."
 He is the smallest and most pathetic of a gang of crooks, but is also the one who always comes out smelling like a rose because of his ridiculously good fortune.

 - Played straight when Bullock asks all the Mooks for information at Gotham's Police Headquarters: From a row full of ugly angry men, only Sid is showing fear.
-Who do you think Bullock picks up for the interrogation?
+Who do you think Bullock picks for the interrogation?

-- Sliding Scale of Comedy and Horror: This episode is a lot of fun, while you're not Sid.
+- Sliding Scale of Comedy and Horror: This episode is a lot of fun, if you're not Sid.
 The Ominous Pipe Organ should tip you that this is a Mook Horror Show, and we see a guy in an acid Death Trap from the victim's perspective!